Who I Am

 The kids both went back to school in the fall of 2021, and I began work on a book with the same name as this blog.
 I self-published it in March of 2022, and it is available here.
 It is also available at Darvill’s Bookstore, Ray’s Pharmacy, Orcas Island Historical Museum, Island Life, and Crow Valley Gallery here in Eastsound, Rosario Resort Gift Shop near Moran State Park, Orcas Island Library, and online at Amazon, Barnes & Noble, etc.

-50+ Things About Me (may this inspire you to tell me 50+ things you’ve done!):
+50+ Things About Me (in an effort to inspire you to tell me 50+ things you’ve done when we meet!):

 • Mother